Ridesharing Driver

 The filter could potentially reduce the number of ride requests you get, but it’s a great way to filter out rides that you would never accept.

-This is a Great Feature for Drivers!
+This is a great feature!

 Uber drivers are always happy to see new features that give them more control over their rides.
 This filter will be a great way for drivers to automatically ignore rides that don’t meet their standards.